ben-xo/vu2/README.md

 -----------

 * connect 5 LEDs from D8, D9, D10, D11 and D12 to ground. (no resistor needed).
 These show the current mode in binary
-* connect 2 LEDs from D3 and D2 to ground via 220 resistor.
+* connect 2 LEDs from A1 and A2 to ground.
 These flash in time for the beats.

 Mode Button
 -----------